Mango (Saturday Night Live): Character appearance

 Mango is presented in Saturday Night Live as a man who works as an exotic dancer and stripper.O'Sullivan, Michael (2001).
 "Missing the Funny Bone" The character is proficient in go-go dancing.
 He acts in public with a feminine style of personal attitude.
-His attire includes fuschia garments that are too small for his frame, a pink top, gold shorts, and a sparkling beret cap.
+His attire includes fuchsia garments that are too small for his frame, a pink top, gold shorts, and a sparkling beret cap.
 His wife is portrayed by actress Molly Shannon.
 He works as an exotic dancer in order to provide food for his children and family.
 His manner of speech includes a Hispanic type of accent, and he speaks about himself to others in the third person.
 His nationality was left ambiguous.
 He describes his appeal to others, stating, "If you start out using Mango, it will only lead to more Mango."
 Mango's oft-used catchphrase was, "You can't have the Mango."

-All those persons who encounter Mango end up becoming in love or infatuated with him, regardless of their gender or sexual orientation.
-This has included a gang leader portrayed by Samuel L. Jackson, as well as actors David Duchovny, Ellen DeGeneres, Garth Brooks, and Cuba Gooding Jr. Others who fell for Mango's charms on Saturday Night Live included actor Tom Berenger, actress Bea Arthur, the actors from the show Steel Magnolias, and physician Deepak Chopra.
+All those persons who encounter Mango end up becoming in love or infatuated with him, regardless of their gender or sexual orientation.Some who fell under Mango's spell include a gang leader portrayed by Samuel L. Jackson, as well as actors David Duchovny, Ellen DeGeneres, Garth Brooks, and Cuba Gooding Jr. Others who fell for Mango's charms on Saturday Night Live included actor Tom Berenger, actress Bea Arthur, the actors from the show Steel Magnolias, and physician Deepak Chopra.

 Mango himself was shown to be attracted to actress and singer Jennifer Lopez.
 Lopez and Mango get into conflict when he is shown to be more famous than her.
 They appear together in a film shoot for a music video by Lopez.
 The director proclaims to Mango, "You're gonna be bigger than Jennifer Lopez!"
 Lopez appears offended, and the two engage in a physical altercation.

 Mango had an infatuation with actor Matt Damon, and on a subsequent program, Ben Affleck falls in love with Mango and appears as an impostor of Damon in order to attempt to woo Mango as his own conquest.
 Country music singer Garth Brooks appeared proclaiming his desires for Mango while the character was outfitted in a leopard-print costume.
 Monica Lewinsky was planned to be shown as Mango's spouse on an episode, but the host of Saturday Night Live for that week was actor Cuba Gooding Jr. and he canceled the initiative.
 Gwyneth Paltrow portrayed Mango's love interest from high school when she guest hosted the show in 2001.
 The last sketch with Mango was an appearance with actress Winona Ryder where they were shopping together.